mikenguyen13/data_analysis/_book/19-experiment.md

 Y_i = \alpha + \rho D_i + X_i'\gamma + \eta_i
 $$

+Examples:

+-   @bertrand2004emily randomly assign race to a job application to study the effect of race on callbacks.

 ## Notes

 For outcomes with 0s, we can't use log-like transformation, because it's sensitive to outcome unit [@chen2023logs].
 For info on this issue, check [Zero-valued Outcomes].
 We should use: